yale-stc-developer-curriculum/Yalies-On-Rails-2014-Spring/Week-3-Assignments.md

 `1-2 hours`
 Everyone should go through some more exercises to continue getting comfortable with Ruby.

-Complete at least 4 exercises on this site (more if you'd like, they're fun!).
-The first two you must do to sign in don't count toward this, so your user page will have 6 listed when you're done.

 To create an account you should:
 - go to <http://codewars.com>
 - complete the two ruby tasks
 - create an account.
 I had some trouble logging in with github, you may have to create a non-github account

+Complete at least 5 exercises on this site (more if you'd like, they're fun!).
+The first two you must do to sign in don't count toward this, so your user page will have 7 listed when you're done.

-I recommend the popular ruby fundamentals problems: http://www.codewars.com/dojo/katas/search/ruby?q=&tags=Fundamentals&beta=false&order_by=popularity+desc
+I recommend doing some "popular, ruby, fundamentals" problems: http://www.codewars.com/dojo/katas/search/ruby?q=&tags=Fundamentals&beta=false&order_by=popularity+desc

+We'll be able to see how many you've completed when you post your user page to this github page below.

 ###Ruby Challenge
 `optional, 1-4 hours`